Introduction to Azure Data Lake Storage Gen2

 Supported open source platforms

 Several open source platforms support Data Lake Storage Gen2.
-Those platforms appear in the following table.
+For a complete list, see Open source platforms that support Azure Data Lake Storage Gen2.